mardix/Voodoo/ReadMe.md

  And constructed withe the following guidelines:

-* If New PHP 5.x version and breaking backward compatibility with previous PHP version bumps to the PHP Minor version and reset VoodooMajor to 1, VoodooMinor to  0, VoodooPatch to 0 (ie, from PHP 5.3 to 5.4 => 4.1.0.0)
+* If new PHP 5.x version and breaking backward compatibility with previous PHP version bumps to the PHP Major.Minor version and reset VoodooMajor to 1, VoodooMinor to  0, VoodooPatch to 0 (ie, from PHP 5.3 to 5.4 => 5.4/1.0.0)

-* If Breaking backward compatibility bumps Voodoo major and reset voodoo minor and patch (ie: 3.1.0.7 => 3.2.0.0)
+* If breaking backward compatibility bumps Voodoo major and reset voodoo minor and patch (ie: 5.3/1.0.7 => 5.3/2.0.0)

-* If New addition without backwards compatibilty bumps Voodoo minor and reset the patch (3.2.2.7 => 3.2.3.0)
+* If new addition without backwards compatibilty bumps Voodoo minor and reset the patch (5.3/2.2.7 => 5.3/2.3.0)

-* If Bug fixes and misc changes bump the Voodoo path version (3.2.3.5 => 3.2.3.6)
+* If bug fixes and misc changes bump the Voodoo patch version (5.3/2.3.5 => 5.3/2.3.6)